- Train To Teach

 You must have:

-o 2:2 or above in a degree linked to the subject you want to teach
+- 2:2 or above (in a degree linked to the subject you want to teach for secondary)

-o Good A Levels linked to the subject you want to teach
+- Good A levels or strong equivalents linked to the subject you want to teach

-o Strong GCSEs including Grade C/4 or above in English and Maths
+- Strong GCSEs including Grade C/4 or above in English and maths

-o For Primary, a Science GCSE Grade C/4 or above
+- For primary, the above as well as a science GCSE Grade C/4 or above

 If shortlisted, you will be asked to: